I know what you’re thinking. That’s a whole lot of words and I’m not even sure this page is what I’m looking for. Let me summarize:

 The receiver will plug into your Flight Controller.

 You have some options with the RC controller.
 Cheaper RC controllers have a lower number of channels.
-The minimum number of channels you should use is probably five or six for a drone.
+However, the minimum number of channels you should use is probably five or six for a drone.

 Every drone will take up four channels automatically with the Roll, Pitch, Yaw and Throttle control.